Theophile-Madet/collectivo/README.md

 curl --header "Authorization: badToken" --request POST "http://localhost:3000/api/migrate/?examples=true"
 ```

-This cURL command can also imported in an HTTP client like [Postman](https://www.postman.com/).
+This cURL command can also be imported in an HTTP client like [Postman](https://www.postman.com/).

 Migration logs can be found in the nuxt terminal.